HomeDev GuideRecipesAPI Reference

 Control content access in Optimizely CMS 13.
 Manage user groups, set permissions for pages and assets, and define access rights for languages and audiences.

-Access rights in Optimizely Content Management System (CMS) controls the content that visitors see, what editors can do, and where they can do it in the content structure.
+Access rights in Optimizely Content Management System (CMS) determine what visitors see, what editors can do, and where they can do it in the content structure.
 For example:

-- You may give members of the marketing department access to edit the website marketing material that other company users should not edit.
+• Give members of the marketing department access to edit website marketing material that other company users cannot edit.

-- You can set access rights for many types of content, such as pages, blocks, images, and documents, and in the navigation and assets panels.
+• Set access rights for many types of content (pages, blocks, images, and documents) including items in the navigation and assets panels.

-- You can also use access rights together with audiences and give an audience from a local 10-mile radius access to an advertisement page.
+• Combine access rights with audiences to grant a specific audience (for example, visitors within a 10-mile radius) access to an advertisement page.

-Access rights are normally managed from the administration view in CMS, but you can give editors the right to manage access rights for a single page in edit view.
+Administrators manage access rights from the administration view in CMS.
+Editors with administrator rights can also manage access rights for a single page from the edit view.

 Built-in user groups

-By default, Optimizely CMS has built-in user groups that align with user roles.
-You can extend predefined groups and roles; see Administer users and Administer groups.
+By default, Optimizely CMS includes built-in user groups that align with user roles.
+Extend predefined groups and roles.
+See Administer users and Administer groups.

-When your website is set up during development, the membership and role providers available for your website must be configured to use the built-in groups and roles in Optimizely.
+During development, configure the membership and role providers to use the built-in groups and roles in Optimizely.

-- Administrators – Windows defines this group when the application is created.
+• Administrators – Windows defines this group when the application is created.
 An administrator can access all parts of the system and can edit all application content.
-Often, administrators are developers who set up or maintain the application.
+Often, administrators are developers who configure or maintain the application.

-- Everyone – Windows defines this group to give visitors read access to website content.
+• Everyone – Windows defines this group to give visitors read access to website content.
 Unregistered visitors to a public website are anonymous, meaning the system cannot identify them.
-If you want to remove the Everyone group from content (to change access rights for a web page, for example), you must login to access content, even if it is published.
+To remove the Everyone group from content (for example, to change access rights for a web page), users must log in to access content, even when it is published.

 Types of access